 Korean Sociological Image #25 – Women: Apologize to your Bottoms!

-After all, even actress Oh Yoon-ah (오윤아) does, or at least according to the black text in the advertisement above.
+After all, even actress Oh Yoon-ah (오윤아) does.
+Or at least according to the black text in the advertisement above.

 It also proclaims that her buttocks are worthy of being described as part of a “쭉쭉빵빵” figure, so presumably the logic is that she needs the product being advertised to maintain that figure, with apologies to her buttocks for having used different methods previously.